 BEOs go by a variety of names - including event orders, function sheets, event agendas and kitchen orders - but whatever the name, their purpose is the same: to clearly define what needs to happen, when it needs to happen, where it needs to happen, what should be delivered and who are the key players involved in the production of an event.

-Ideally banquet event orders should be created 14-60 days prior to the event date and should be distributed to anyone who is playing a role in the execution of an event, like chefs, banquet captains, catering managers, sales managers, front desk or personnel, beverage managers and parking attendants.
+Ideally banquet event orders should be created 14-60 days prior to the event date and should be distributed to anyone who is playing a role in the execution of an event, like chefs, banquet captains, catering managers, sales managers, event managers, front desk or personnel, beverage managers and parking attendants.

 What are the benefits of using BEOs?